 What are all the actions that count as transgressions?

-We only monitor actions taken that trigger the firewall plugin itself.
+We only monitor actions taken that trigger the Shield plugin itself.
 The following actions will result in an increase in the transgressions counter:

 - Attempt to login with an invalid username/password combination